Military-Connected- Families

 You can expect glitter, bling, high fives and special visitors throughout the month.
 Our favorite event is Truck Day - including boats, subs, trucks, cars, dogs, horses and motorcycles.

 SCS participates in the Key West Veteran's Day parade to show our support for our military-connected families and local veterans.
-Parents are also welcome to help the PTO organize this event.
+Families are welcome to join us in honoring our veterans.
+Parents are also encouraged to help the PTO organize this event.

 On Purple Up day, we recognize our military-connected students.
 Local military leaders acknowledge each military-connected child personally and present them with a certificate for their service.
 The whole school celebrates with bracelets and popcorn.